jayunit100/presentations/asf-dc-2019/notes.md

 |   service: Kubelet API (readonly)
 |_  host: 10.0.3.30:10255
 ```

-Which has data about all your workloads !
+# Which has data about all your workloads !
+ANYONE CAN SEE THIS!

 ```
 [centos@ip-10-0-3-30 ~]$ curl 10.20.5.1:10255/pods